Narrative Analysis 101

 Narrative analysis is the examination and interpretation of story, using tools such as structure, characters, and themes to break down narratives into their component parts.
 At Cutscene University, our goal is to teach the study of story using the vast collection of video game narratives that have been developed since the category’s inception.
 To examine these narratives in detail, we’ve provided a series of essays covering the basics of analysis, as well as a set of next-level studies for students who wish to learn more.
-By reading these essays, students should have everything they need to advance to Cutscene University’s Game Studies section, focused on in-depth analysis of individual games.
+By reading these essays, students should have everything they need to advance to Cutscene University’s StoryScan section, which focuses on the strengths and weaknesses of individual games.

 Different ways to arrange scenes to tell a cohesive story.